US says largest solar project could be built on Energy Dept land | Headlines

 -Waste Isolation Pilot Plant, Carlsbad, New Mexico The U.S. government built Hanford and other complexes in the 1940s to produce plutonium and uranium for atomic bombs under the Manhattan Project.

-Hanford is now decommissioned and too contaminated for public use.
-Decontaminating leaks of highly radioactive waste and other pollution at the site has already cost billions of dollars and will for many years.
+Hanford is now decommissioned.
+Decontaminating leaks of highly radioactive waste and other pollution at the overall site has already cost billions of dollars and will for many years.
 There were no other immediate details on the exact place or timing of potential projects.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)